ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date adjustment/Date adjustment Methodological Spec.md

 contributor’s returned start date and end date or the expected start and end date then an E04 marker is placed in the date adjustment error flag.
-* If any required trading day weights are negative between the contributor’s returned start date and end date then an E05 marker is place in the date adjustment error flag.
+* If any required trading day weights are negative between the contributor’s returned start date and end date, then an E05 marker is place in the date adjustment error flag.

 ### 6.2 Set to Mid-point – set as Y or YT or N